-- Corticosteroids in the form of mouthwashes, gels, ointments or powders, pills or injections
+- Corticosteroids in the form of mouthwashes, gels, ointments, powders, pills or injections

-- Immune response medications like pimecrolimus cream and tacrolimus ointment applied directly to the affected area, or a systemic medication taken internally
+- Immune response medications, such as pimecrolimus cream and tacrolimus ointment, applied directly to the affected area

 - Aloe vera

-If an allergic reaction could be triggering an outbreak, you may be referred to a dermatologist or allergist.
+If an allergic reaction is triggering your outbreak, you may be referred to a dermatologist or allergist.

-Good oral care is essential to managing oral lichen planus.
-Patients should brush gently twice a day with a soft-bristled toothbrush.
-Sufferers should also avoid salty, spicy or acidic foods, caffeine, alcohol and tobacco, and eat soft foods that don't irritate the mouth tissues.
-Patients who have the habit of chewing the lips or gums should try to stop because mouth injuries can trigger an attack.
+Good oral health care is essential to managing oral lichen planus.
+Patients should brush gently twice a day with a soft-bristled toothbrush and a mild toothpaste.
+They should avoid salty, spicy or acidic foods.
+Caffeine, alcohol and tobacco should also be avoided, and one should eat soft foods that don't irritate the mouth tissues.
+Patients who have the habit of chewing their lips or gums should try to stop because mouth injuries can trigger an attack.

-Though a lichen planus infection in the mouth isn't harmful, sufferers are at an increased risk of other, more serious, conditions.
-They may experience depression, stress, anxiety, pain, weight loss, malnutrition, scarring or secondary infections.
-Sufferers are also at a higher-than-average risk of developing oral cancer.
-Patients should visit their dentist or physician twice a year to monitor the condition.
+Although an oral lichen planus infection in the mouth isn't harmful, patients are at an increased risk of other, more serious conditions.
+Some patients may experience depression, stress, anxiety, pain, weight loss, malnutrition, scarring, or secondary infections.
+And as we previously mentioned, patients are at a slightly increased risk of developing oral cancer, and therefore should be monitored regularly.